lingduoduo/Deep-Learning/Tensorflow/Tensorflow.md

 - Convolution kernels have properties similar to tensors
   - shape: total areas to consider at once
   - stride: how far to move the kernal to see the next piece of data
+- Convolutions Produce a New Representation per Dimension per Kernel
 ```python
 # tf.keras.layers.Conv1D(
 #     filters,